opencast/opencast/docs/guides/admin/docs/installation/rpm-rhel-sl-centos.md

 Install Opencast
 ------------------

-For this guide, `opencast<version>-*` is used as placeholder for the package name.
-It will install the latest version of Opencast `<version>` branch.
-If you want to install another version, please change the name accordingly, for example, to install Opencast 7 you have to use `opencast7-*` as a placeholder.
+For Opencast installation, you can make a basic installation, that consists in a server configured as all in one (All modules in one server).
+The advanced installation allows you to control where and what parts of Opencast you want to install.

 ### Basic Installation